 Ready to Respond: Preparing to Protect Your Children

-CPR skills are life-saving tools that every parent should possess.
-They equip you to act swiftly and effectively in case of an emergency involving your child.
+You should know CPR because it’s a life-saving skill that can help you act quickly and confidently if your child ever faces an emergency.
 Remember, the best way to prepare is to seek out professional CPR training tailored to children and infants.
-This training provides hands-on practice and knowledge, empowering you as a parent to provide critical care when seconds count.
+This training provides hands-on practice and knowledge, including how to properly use an AED (Automated External Defibrillator), empowering you as a parent to provide critical care when seconds count.
+For more information or to enroll in a CPR classes for parents, contact Bayside CPR, where we have certified CPR instructors ready to guide you every step of the way.